Surrey Cycle Routes

 You start in Guildford near the train station and head south along a nice traffic free section which follows the River Wey and the Wey and Arun Canal to just outside Shamley Green.
 You then join country lanes taking you through Shamley Green and Farley Heath to Farley Green.
 This section takes you through a pleasant wooded section although some climbing is involved towards Farley Heath.
 View Full Details>>

 |Guildford to Horsham||22 miles (35 km)||This route follows the Downs Link Bridlepath from Guildford to Horsham via Cranleigh.|

 The ride starts by the Cutty Sark on the Thames in Greenwich and heads south along the Ravensbourne and Pool Rivers to New Beckenham.
 From there you continue south to Elmers End where you will pass through the lovely South Norwood Country Park.
-The route continues through the pretty Addington golf course and on to Addington Hill along the London Loop.
+The park includes a pretty lake with lots of wildlife to look out for.
+The route then continues through the pretty Addington golf course and on to Addington Hill along the London Loop.

-From Redhill you continue to Crawley, passing Horley before an interesting traffic free section through Gatwick Airport take you to Crawley.
+From Redhill you continue to Crawley, passing Horley before an interesting traffic free section through Gatwick Airport takes you to Crawley.